 iv.
 Relationship to GEBRI program

-The theme of the proposed COBRE (Genome-Enabled Biomedical Research Institute) focuses on the development genomic resources for novel systems with important relevance to critical issues in human health.
+The theme of the proposed COBRE (Genome-Enabled Biomedical Research Institute) focuses on the development of genomic resources for novel systems with important relevance to critical issues in human health.
 Obviously, the work proposed here fits ideally into this theme.
 The most important functions for the GEBRI to the long term success of this work include:

 1. The formation of a collaborative Center bringing together faculty with shared interests in the application of genomics of novel systems, including opportunities to interact with colleagues with and outside UNH.
-PI MacManes is already involved in overseeing the weekly genomics group meetings on campus the proposed facilities for this will be exceptional for enhancing that community.
+PI MacManes is already involved in overseeing the weekly genomics group meetings on campus and the proposed facilities for this will be exceptional for enhancing that community.